 Instant coffee is brewed during the manufacturing process, which is what sets it apart from regular coffee beans.

-Another difference is that instant coffee is usually made with Robusta coffee beans, while regular coffee comes from Arabica beans.
+Another difference is that instant coffee is typically made with Robusta coffee beans, whereas regular coffee is derived from Arabica beans.

 You can make something similar to instant coffee out of regular coffee beans, but you'll still need to brew it.